toptensoftware/moe-js/readme.md

 assert(result == "Promise result: Hello");
 ```

+Note: don't confuse async templates with the `moe.compileFileAsync` function:

+* `compileFileAsync` returns a promise for the compiled template function.
+* Async templates allow the use of `await` within the template itself.

 ## Template Language

 Moe-js templates are similar to Handlebars templates, but there are some important differences.
 The